shiliu0114/ESDiff/README.md

 <p align="center">
   <img src="assets/5.png" alt="Reverse restoration process for the RG perturbation case.
 T" width="800">
   <br>
   <em>Figure 4: Reverse restoration process for the RG perturbation case.
-Through the saved virtual mask and the R channel image and G channel image disturbed by the G channel, we can restore the original image information.</em>
+Through the saved virtual mask and the R channel image and G channel image disturbed by the G channel, we can restore the original image information.</em>
 </p>